AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

    You can send feeds directly to Azure RBAC buckets.
 This destination type requires a Bucket name, an Application ID, Tenant ID, and a Secret Key.

-   **Prerequisites**

-   When setting Azure RBAC as a destination for the Adobe Analytics data feed, you need to create an Azure application and then provide the application credentials to Adobe.
-See the tutorial for [granting a user access to Azure resources using the Azure portal](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal) within the Azure documentation for more information.

    To configure an Azure RBAC bucket as the destination for a data feed:

+   1. If you haven't already, create an Azure application where Adobe Analytics can send the raw data files, then grant access permissions in access control (IAM).

+      For information, refer to the [Microsoft Azure documentation about how to create an Azure Active Directory application](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

-   1. Begin creating a data feed as described in [Create a data feed](#create-a-data-feed).
+   1. Create a data feed as described in [Create a data feed](#create-a-data-feed).

    1. In the [!UICONTROL **Destination**] section, select [!UICONTROL **Azure RBAC**].